MSylvia/xorlib/README.md

 XORLib is a simple multiplatform game library that is licensed under MIT-license and developed at least for two platforms:

-- PIC32 with NTSC TV, PAL TV and may be VGA
+- PIC32 with NTSC TV and may be PAL TV and VGA
-- DOS with CGA/EGA/VGA
+- DOS32 with CGA and partially EGA/VGA

 Version 0.x means that library is in active developement right now and far from completion, but usable.
 Check progress on our